 At James+James, we offer 5 stain finish options which are also available in a “vintage” finish.
 Below we've included both images and descriptions of each stain color to help familiarize you and your family with our finish options.
 Our furniture is built from solid, real wood; therefore every piece of custom James+James furniture will have a unique appearance with some wood taking the stain lighter or darker and with slight varying hues.
-We encourage you to browse the hundreds of pictures in both our customer gallery and Facebook photos to see how each stain can appear differently in each unique setting.
+We encourage you to browse the hundreds of pictures in both our Customer Gallery and Facebook photos to see how each stain can appear differently in each unique setting.
 Our Customer Gallery has a filter so you can see each stain color on different pieces of furniture in different homes!
 Keep in mind some pictures may have been taken in florescent, incandescent, or natural lighting which will also influence how the stain appears in each picture.
-Most of our pictures were submitted by past customers and are typically not taken with professional photography equipment.
+Most of our pictures were submitted by past customers and are typically not taken...